-This Mexican Rice rivals any restaurant, is so easy to make at home and the perfect addicting side for all your Mexican dishes!
+This Mexican Rice recipe rivals any restaurant, is so easy to make at home and the perfect addicting side for all your Mexican dishes!

-This easy Mexican Rice is soooooo good, I couldn’t stop eating it straight from the pot – and neither could Patrick.
+This easy Mexican Rice recipe is soooooo good, I couldn’t stop eating it straight from the pot – and neither could Patrick.
 It is just the right consistency, flavorful without tasting overpowering and tastes like it came straight from your favorite Mexican restaurant.
 I guarantee you will be want to serve this Mexican rice with everything or nothing because it is addicting all on it’s own!

 WHAT RICE IS BEST FOR MEXICAN RICE?